 See how OmniSci is used to interactively explore a large mobile coverage and quality dataset

 Unauthorized intruders infiltrate systems of national governments and global corporations by hiding their tracks across identities, devices and behavior.
-Teams in Security Operations Centers (SOCs) receive countless incident alerts, but most are false alarms, so SOCs waste thousands of hours a year investigating those.
-When an actual attack has occurred, slow analytics across fragmented data make it harder for security teams to identify and patch vulnerabilities before more data is compromised.
+Teams in Security Operations Centers (SOCs) receive countless incident alerts, the majority of which are false alarms..
+When an actual attack has occurred, slow analytics across fragmented data make it impossible for security teams to identify and patch vulnerabilities before more data is compromised.

-OmniSci's zero-latency visual analytics don't require pre-aggregation.
-In this cat-and-mouse game, that speed gives security analysts immediate insight.
+OmniSci's zero-latency visual capital markets data analytics don't require pre-aggregation., That speed gives financial security analysts immediate insight.
 They can perform hundreds of queries in quick succession, without losing access to any granular information.
 SOC teams can investigate far more cyber alerts every day, and when they do find a vulnerability they have the data they need to apply the right patch quickly, maintaining an ongoing patch cadence that deters future attacks.